niplav/site/notes_on_predictions.md

 for all of 2021.

-Overall, I trust the linear extrapolation more – a growth of 50% seems quite a lot, even for Tesla.
+Overall, I trust the linear extrapolation more—a growth of 50% seems quite a lot, even for Tesla.
 But even the linear extrapolation is high.

 India GDP growth in Q1-Q3 2021